John S. McCain Jr.: World War II

 McCain was awarded the Silver Star for this patrol, for "conspicuous gallantry and intrepidity in action, as Commanding Officer of a submarine in enemy Japanese-controlled waters ... [and] bravery under fire and aggressive fighting spirit."
 McCain's personality was a good fit for wartime submarine duty.
 Many of the U.S. submarine commanders trained in peacetime had focused excessively on conformance to regulations and adherence to official tactical doctrine; they lacked the aggressiveness and ability to improvise that the conflict in the Pacific demanded, and by the end of the first year of the war, almost a third of them had been relieved as inadequate.

 Gunnel was the first Pearl Harbor boat to have her H.O.R. diesels replaced, and she returned to action off Iwo Jima in December 1943.
 Alerted by Station HYPO intelligence to the presence of aircraft carriers, on the night of December 2–3, McCain fired four torpedoes at Japanese carrier Zuihō at a very long range of 6000 yd, only to miss as Zuihō zigged.
 Although he did not hit it, McCain was one of only a handful of U.S. submarine commanders to actually attack an enemy carrier.
 Gunnel did sink one ship of 4000 tons during this patrol.

 On March 18, 1944, on patrol off Tawi Tawi, the main Japanese fleet anchorage in the Philippines, McCain got another shot at a carrier.
 He fired from extremely long range 9000 yd, missed the target, and sustained a counterattack of sixteen depth charges.
 He tried to attack the same carrier over the next four days, but could place his boat no closer than 5 nmi.

-During the May 1944 U.S. air strike on Surabaya, Gunnel lay off Tawi Tawi in company with Robert I. Olsen's Angler, but McCain managed no attacks on Japanese ships.
+During the May 1944 joint American and British Operation Transom air strike on Surabaya, Gunnel lay off Tawi Tawi in company with Robert I. Olsen's Angler, but McCain managed no attacks on Japanese ships.
 He shifted his operations to the coast of Indochina, where, on June 8, he picked up a convoy, escorted by yet another aircraft carrier.
 He was unable to approach closer than 15 nmi.
 In July 1944, he was detached for a brief return to New London.

 On his return to Pearl Harbor, the Navy ordered him to command the new Dentuda starting October 1944, with commissioning two months later.
-Now a commander, during his one patrol with that submarine he damaged a large freighter and sank two guardboat-style patrol craft in the East China Sea and the Taiwan Straits.
+Now a commander, during his one patrol with that submarine he damaged a large freighter and sank two guard boat-style patrol craft in the East China Sea and the Taiwan Straits.
 For this action, McCain was awarded the Bronze Star Medal with Combat V.

 At the conclusion of the war, McCain sailed Dentuda into Tokyo Bay and had one last meeting with his father, who had been commanding the Fast Carrier Task Force during the latter stages of the war.
 Slew McCain died four days after the Japanese surrender ceremony in Tokyo Bay.